Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 module.exports = router
 ```

-for this route, we are using controllers and then using it in the routes and specifing the functions.
+For this route, we are using controllers and then using them in the routes and specifying the functions.

 ### user.js